 Proper identification of cutworms and armyworms can be difficult.
-Most of them hide in the soil during the day and are hard to find, and identifying characters may not be as prevalent on younger specimens.
+Most of them hide in the soil during the day and are hard to find.
+The identifying characteristics mentioned here may not be as prevalent on younger specimens.

 NEW: A downloadable QUICK GUIDE is available at: beav.es/Zpk.

 Consult the table below to help distinguish between winter cutworm (Noctua pronuba), variegated cutworm (Peridroma saucia), and true armyworm (Mythimna unipuncta).
 It is possible that growers and gardeners might encounter any or all of these species (as larvae) year round in the PNW.